HM Prison Stocken: History

-Built in 1985 as a Young Offenders Institution, HMP Stocken opened as a closed training prison.
+Built in 1985 as a Young Offenders' Institution, HMP Stocken opened as a closed training prison.
 It has since expanded with new wings added in 1990, 1997, 1998 and 2019.

 In January 2003, an inspection report from Her Majesty's Chief Inspector of Prisons praised Stocken Prison, stating that it was an example for other jails to follow.
 Inspectors found "mutually respectful relationships between staff and prisoners" which created a "decent, safe and ordered environment."
 The prison also earned praise for its pre-release programme, which included housing advice and personal appointments for inmates.
 A new Modular Temporary Unit was opened at the prison two months later.

 A new 'flat-pack' wing was added to the prison site in October 2007.
 The building is made from steel-framed modules that bolt together like a construction toy.
 Another wing was added in January 2008.
 In addition, new workshops have been constructed as part of the prisoner accommodation expansion.

-In 2019 a further 206 bed unit was constructed taking the prison's operating capacity to 1056 prisoners.
+In 2019, a further 206-bed unit was constructed, taking the prison's operating capacity to 1,056 prisoners.

-In February 2021 an outbreak of COVID-19 in the prison caused Rutland to have the highest infection rate per 100,000 people in the country.
+In February 2021, an outbreak of COVID-19 in the prison caused Rutland to have the highest infection rate per 100,000 people in the country.

 The prison today

 Stocken is a Category C prison for adult males.
-The prisons regime includes education (full/part-time), workshops, training courses, gardens, recycling and a maintenance department.
-Other features include a Listener Scheme, a drug-free wing, a Therapeutic Community wing, Resettlement Unit, and an Offender Management and Interventions Unit.
+The prison's regime includes education (full/part-time), workshops, training courses, gardens, recycling and a maintenance department.
+Other features include a Listener Scheme, a drug-free wing, an Incentivised substance-free-living wing, a Resettlement Unit, and an Offender Management and Interventions Unit.